Original Release Date: June 19, 2019

 If you're making soap, make sure to double-check the recipe in Soapcalc.
 It will make sure you have the right ratio of sodium hydroxide to oils and will tell you how much water to add.
 I also like Brambleberry's fragrance calculator.

 Have your recipe on hand and go slow.
 Double-check your steps and make sure you've added all the ingredients to the recipe.

 Failure is always an option!!
 The best way to learn is to fail.
 There's no need to be afraid of it, you either get it right, or you learn from your mistake!

 So go out, have fun, and learn lots!

-Another fun thing to do if you have Instagram, is to follow and learn from other makers on there.
+Another fun thing to do if you have Instagram is to follow and learn from other makers on there.
 You can start conversations, ask questions, and learn lots.
-You can find me @lilacandcloversoap.
-Look forward to seeing you on the 'gram!
+You can find me @lilacandclover I look forward to seeing you on the 'gram!